Armine13/RoboticsProject/README.md

 7. Falling
 8. Sitting down

-The isr_activity_recognition was implemented and tested using ROS Hydro running on Ubuntu 12.04.
+The isr_activity_recognition was originally implemented and tested using ROS Hydro running on Ubuntu 12.04.
+We used it successfully in ROS Indigo.

 The instructions below will help you get the package up and running on your machine.